 Information about disabled parking badges and how to apply for one

 The Blue Badge Scheme provides national parking concessions for people with severe walking difficulties who travel as drivers or passengers.
 The scheme is also for people who are severely sight impaired and for people with hidden disabilities including autism and mental health conditions.

-There is only one place you can apply or renew online – the GOV.UK website.
+You can apply or renew online using the GOV.UK website.
 This is where our ‘Apply for or renew a blue badge now’ button takes you.
 This is a national system and we recommend that you carefully read and follow the instructions on the GOV.UK website.
 The page gives you information about how to use the form to apply.